George Carey: Conversion and ordination

 Carey became a committed Christian at the age of 17 when he attended a church service with some friends.
 He said "I had a conversion experience which was very real ...
 There were no blinding lights, simply a quiet conviction I had found something."

 During his National Service, Carey decided to seek ordination and after his discharge he studied intensely, gaining six O-levels and three A-levels in 15 months.
 He studied at King's College London, graduated as a Bachelor of Divinity from the University of London in 1962 with a 2:1 degree, and was subsequently ordained.
-He later obtained a Master of Theology degree and a Ph.D. from the University of Durham.
+He later obtained a Master of Theology and a Ph.D. also from University of London.
 Carey is the first Archbishop of Canterbury since the Middle Ages not to have been a graduate of either Oxford or Cambridge.
 The last Archbishop of Canterbury before Carey who had not been a graduate of one or both was Simon Sudbury (c.
 1316–1381).

 Offices

 Carey was a curate at St Mary's Islington, worked at Oak Hill Theological College and St John's Theological College, Nottingham and became Vicar of St Nicholas' Church, Durham, in 1975.
-Within two years he had trebled the congregation.
 He later wrote a book on his experiences there called The Church in the Market Place.

 In 1981, Carey was appointed Principal of Trinity College, Bristol.
 He became Bishop of Bath and Wells in 1987; he was consecrated a bishop by Robert Runcie, Archbishop of Canterbury, at Southwark Cathedral on 3 December 1987 (by which point his election must have been confirmed) and enthroned in February 1988.

 When Robert Runcie retired as Archbishop of Canterbury, Prime Minister Margaret Thatcher, encouraged by her former Parliamentary Private Secretary, Michael Alison MP, put Carey's name forward to the Queen for appointment.
 The religious correspondent for The Times, Clifford Longley, commented that "Mrs Thatcher's known impatience with theological and moral woolliness ... will have been a factor."

 Carey was confirmed as Archbishop of Canterbury on 27 March 1991 and enthroned on 19 April 1991.

 On 31 October 2002, Carey retired, resigning the See of Canterbury, and the next day was created a life peer as Baron Carey of Clifton, of Clifton in the City and County of Bristol, meaning that he remained a member of the House of Lords, where he sat as a crossbencher.
 He was succeeded as archbishop by Rowan Williams.
 Living in the Diocese of Oxford, until 2017 Carey served there as an honorary assistant bishop, as is customary for retired bishops.

 Carey was Chancellor of the University of Gloucestershire for seven years, resigning in 2010, and was president of the London School of Theology.
 He is also an Honorary Liveryman of the Worshipful Company of Scriveners and a Distinguished Fellow of the Library of Congress (Washington, DC).